173TECH/sayn/docs/databases.md

 ## About

-SAYN uses `sqlalchemy` in order to manage database connections.
+SAYN uses [sqlalchemy](https://www.sqlalchemy.org/){target="\_blank"} in order to manage database connections.
 It currently supports the following databases:

 * Snowflake
 * Redshift